molgenis/systemsgenetics/genotype-aligner/README.md

 ```
 Java -jar genotype-aligner-***-jar-with-dependencies.jar \
 	--input /data/demoInputData \
-	--inputType PED_MAP \
+	--inputType PLINK_BED \
 	--ref /data/demoRefData \
 	--refType VCF \
 	--output /data/demoOuput \
-	--outputType PED_MAP \
+	--outputType PLINK_BED \
 ```

 Note: this is a single commandline command.
 The `\` is only for readabily.

-In case of this example the programm exprects that `/data/demoInputData.map` and `/data/demoInputData.ped` exist and that ` /data/demoRefData.vcf.gz` and `/data/demoRefData.vcf.gz.tbi` exist.
+In case of this example the programm exprects that `/data/demoInputData.bed`, `/data/demoInputData.bim`  and `/data/demoInputData.fam` exist and that ` /data/demoRefData.vcf.gz` and `/data/demoRefData.vcf.gz.tbi` exist.

-`/data/demoOuput.map`, `/data/demoOuput.ped` and `/data/demoOuput.log` will be created.
+`/data/demoOuput.bed`, `/data/demoOuput.bim`, `/data/demoOuput.fam` and `/data/demoOuput.log` will be created.

 **Note: it is important to make sure that both study and refernece are using the same genome build**